Test of Chinese as a Foreign Language: History of TOCFL

 The Test of Chinese as a Foreign Language (TOCFL) is a standardized language proficiency test developed for non-native speakers of Chinese.
 It is the result of a joint project of the Mandarin Training Center, the Graduate Institute of Teaching Chinese as a Second Language, and the Psychological Testing Center of National Taiwan Normal University.
-The research project started in August 2001, and the tests started to be conducted in 2003.
+The research project started in August 2001, and tests were first held in 2003.
 So far, it has served test takers from over 60 countries.
-The new version of TOCFL is developed since 2008, to become available in 2013.
+The new version of TOCFL, which was in development since 2008, became available in 2013.

 The new version of the TOCFL has four proficiency bands: Novice, Band A, Band B, and Band C. Each of the bands has two levels.
 Therefore, there are a total of eight levels: Novice 1 and 2, followed by Levels 1 to 6.
 The items on the test of each level are 50 multiple choice items, to be answered in 60 minutes.
 Test takers can choose the test levels best suited to them based on their Chinese language proficiency and learning background.
 The former version (until 2013) had only five levels.